Barrioslopezfd/ScreenCap/README.md

 sudo apt install picom

-add exec --no-startup-id picom to your i3 config to start picom on boot.
+add exec --no-startup-id picom -b to your i3 config to start picom on boot.